-For further information about Professor Lauren Squires, see her personal website.
+For more information about Lauren, see her website

 - Ph.D., University of Michigan